Why “Walking Stick Retreats”? What does the name mean?

 What is the cost of a Walking Stick Retreat?

-The cost of the retreat is $299, BUT we have an early bird price of just $249 for each of the fall retreats.
+The cost of the retreat is $250, but we have a special cost for first-time guests of $150 if you have never been to a retreat before (just email us at email@example.com for a special rate code).
 These prices include pre-retreat community (to be explained below), all teaching and programs during the retreat, lodging at the camp and six meals.

 How do I register for a Walking Stick retreat?